 This might seem like a strange topic for this (health-centred) blog, but I was asked to speak to this theme at an International Women’s Day event organised by the Women’s’ Environmental Network (WEN)… Happily, the occasion has allowed me to reflect on a few interrelated issues, and finally put some environmental/health/human rights musings down on (virtual) paper!

-Well, as far as I see it, there are three aspects to menstrual practice that have a potentially negative impact on the environment and health;
+As far as I can tell, there are three aspects to menstrual practice that have a potentially negative impact on the environment and health;

 1. The management and disposal of menstrual blood- especially in contexts without adequate water access, or sanitation